-From the professional leagues to neighborhood competitions, a sports event’s success depends on its marketing.
+From the professional leagues to neighborhood competitions, a sports event’s success depends on its event marketing.
 Whether you measure success by how much money the event brings in or how much fun the participants and audiences have, successful marketing means a successful sports event.

 Of course, this is easier said than done.
 These days, people are inundated with hyper-targeted online advertisements.
 Cutting through the digital noise to reach your target audience can seem like an impossible task.
 But, it’s not.